webqit/quantum-js/README.md

 #### Method 3: Quantum Function Constructors

-Here you use function constructors to create a new Quantum function:
+Here you use special function constructors to create a new Quantum function:

 ```js
 // Quantum function constructor